 SWALLOWS AND AMAZONS

-This summer spend some quality family time in the Lake District, Cumbria and celebrate the release of the BBCs new film adaptation of Arthur Ransomes classic childrens book Swallows & Amazons.
+Spend some quality family time in the Lake District, Cumbria and celebrate the release of the BBCs new film adaptation of Arthur Ransomes classic childrens book Swallows & Amazons.

 Follow in the footsteps of the four young explorers (the Swallows) or have your very own pirate adventure like sisters, Nancy and Peggy.
 Visit the locations that originally inspired and captivated the imagination of many generations to follow, including the picturesque village of Coniston where Ransome himself spent many childhood holidays.